 Good!
 We like curiosity.

-Our websites can be found here feweek.co.uk.
+Our website can be found at feweek.co.uk.

 The closing date is advertised as Monday 6 December.
 However, we will review applications once they are received.
 Successful applicants will be able to commence the role ASAP.